-From prescient forecasts to practical "how-to's", this updated third edition of Conquer the Crash gives everything you need know in order to survive and prosper in a long-term bear market.
+From prescient forecasts to practical "how-to's", Conquer the Crash gives everything you need know in order to survive and prosper in a long-term bear market.
 The doors to financial safety are closing, and prudent people must act while they can.

-No book forecast the financial turmoil in 2002-03 and 2007-08 as early and in as much detail as the first and second editions of Conquer the Crash.
+No book forecast the financial turmoil in 2002-03 and 2007-08 as early and in as much detail as the previous editions of Conquer the Crash.
 More than 100,000 people read the New York Times bestseller in time to protect their wealth.
-But only some of the future has caught up with the forecasts in the previous editions.
+But only some of the future has caught up with the forecasts in those editions.

 There is much more to come, which is why it remains your best resource for practical "How To," "What To" and "Should You" advice to help you survive and prosper in a long-term bear market.
-If you own an earlier edition, you already know it was a financial lifesaver in 2002 and again in 2006-2007.
+If you own an earlier edition, you already know it was a financial lifesaver in previous market turns.